 wavelet analysis of your univariate or bivariate 1-D input signals.

 You can perform continuous wavelet analyses at the command line or

 with the app which you access by typing

 Continuous wavelet transform (CWT) of a 1-D input

-features CWT algorithms based on the correlation of the signal with
+which is based on the correlation of the signal with an analyzing

 Inverse CWT of 1–D input signal.
 For select